 Most inmates are transferred to an intake housing area after leaving Receiving.
-Usually within 72 hours, a Correctional Program Specialist, or Case Manager, will perform several important intake functions, the nature of which caries based on whether you are sentenced or pretrial.
-Both sentenced and pretrial inmates will undergo an intake interview for the purpose of obtaining information about residence, employment, education level, drug/alcohol/mental health problems, and past and present involvement in criminal justice system.
-For sentenced inmates, this information is considered a determining elegibility for transfer to ORCC, e legibility for programs, and classification progression.
+Usually within 72 hours, a Correctional Program Specialist, or Case Manager, will perform several important intake functions, the nature of which are based; whether you are sentenced or pretrial.
+Both sentenced and pretrial inmates will undergo an intake interview for the purpose of obtaining information about residence, employment, education level, drug/alcohol/mental health problems, and past and present involvement in the criminal justice system.
+For sentenced inmates, this information is considered a determining eligibility for transfer to Ordnance Road Correctional Center (ORCC), eligibility for programs, and classification progression.

 Additionally, both sentenced and pretrial inmates are "classified" to determine a security rating, or "custody level."
-The AACDF has three rating categorized designed to ensure a safe and secure environment .
+The AACDDF has three rating categories designed to ensure a safe and secure environment.

 After completing the intake interview and assigning a custody level, the Intake Case Manager will determine if the individual is eligible for housing at ORCC

 or will remain at JRDC

 .
 The Case Manager will review and explain the criteria used in making that determination.
 If you are to remain at JRDC